acutkosky/cachelog/README.md

 The results can be recovered with `get_results_from_cache_file(logs[0]['file_name'])`.

-pycache can also be used as a generic way to save data rather than function evaluations:
+cachelog can also be used as a generic way to save data rather than function evaluations:
 ```
-pycache.save(some_data, title, metadata=None)
+cachelog.save(some_data, title, metadata=None)
-pycache.get(title) # a list of dicts corresponding to each call of save with the given title.
+cachelog.get(title) # a list of dicts corresponding to each call of save with the given title.
   The actual results are found in list_item['saved_data']['results']
-pycache.get_last(title) # the result of the last save call with this title (not a dict)
+cachelog.get_last(title) # the result of the last save call with this title (not a dict)
 ```

 The functions `get`, and `get_last` also take an optional argument `filter_func`. `filter_func` should take a list of `log` dicts, and return a list of `log` dicts. `get` and `get_last` will then fetch the results from this new list of `log`s.

-Finally, there's a simple utility function `pycache.force_git_commit()` that will throw an error if your code hasn't been committed.
+Finally, there's a simple utility function `cachelog.force_git_commit()` that will throw an error if your code hasn't been committed.